justintaddei/v-shared-element/README.md

 - *default:* `false`

   > **Recommendation:**
-  > If you have many shared-elements on a single route (such as in a list) this option can significantly improve the performance of navigat.
+  > If you have many shared-elements on a single route (such as in a list) this option can significantly improve the performance of navigation.

   Prevents the given shared-element from entering the *cloning phase* unless it meets one of the following criteria: